kahloncoder/Medi_Verify_Counterfeit-Drug-Detection/README.md

 * **Unique Blockchain Hash**

 This process ensures that every stakeholder—from the manufacturer to the end consumer—can trust the legitimacy of the medicine, enhancing patient safety and building confidence in the pharmaceutical ecosystem.

 ---

+## ⚙️ How It Works

+The Medi-Verify ecosystem operates in a clear, sequential flow that ensures integrity at every step of the supply chain.

+### 1. Manufacturer Registration
+* **Action:** A pharmaceutical manufacturer registers a new batch of medicine through the dedicated portal.
+* **Process:** Product details (name, batch number, expiry date) are submitted.
+* **Outcome:** A new, immutable record is created in the ICP canister, generating a unique QR code/ID for the batch.

+### 2. Supply Chain Transfer
+* **Action:** The manufacturer sells or transfers the medicine batch to a registered seller (distributor/pharmacy).
+* **Process:** The ownership transfer is recorded on the blockchain, updating the product's journey.
+* **Outcome:** The transaction is logged, providing a transparent and auditable trail of custody.

+### 3. Consumer Verification
+* **Action:** A consumer, pharmacist, or hospital scans the QR code on the medicine package using the Medi-Verify dashboard.
+* **Process:** The application queries the ICP canister using the unique product ID.
+* **Outcome:** The dashboard displays the full, verified history of the product.
+If the details match the on-chain record, it is marked as **"Authentic."** If not, it is flagged, preventing a potential counterfeit from being used.

+---